 Doctype Usage: In the version, HTML 4.01, the usage of DOCTYPE declaration was to create a reference to a document type definition (DTD), since the version HTML 4.01 was completely based on a Standard Generalized Markup Language(SGML).

 The document type definition (DTD) is responsible for specifying the rules for the Standard Generalized Markup Language(SGML) so that the browser processes the content correctly.
-But in the HTML version, HTML 5 there isnt any need of a reference to a document type definition (DTD) because HTML 5 in not based on a Standard Generalized Markup Language(SGML).
+But in the HTML version, HTML 5 there isn’t any need for a reference to a document type definition (DTD) because HTML 5 is not based on a Standard Generalized Markup Language(SGML).

 Below is a sample HTML program with doctype declaration:

 Below is the list of some common doctype declaration for different version of HTML and XHTML:

 HTML 4.01 Strict: In HTML 4.01 Strict document type definition (DTD) all those elements and attributes are included that do not appear in frameset documents or that have not been deprecated.

 HTML 4.01 Transitional: In HTML 4.01 Transitional document type definition (DTD) allows some older PUBLIC and attributes that have been deprecated.

 HTML 4.01 Frameset: In HTML 4.01 Frameset document type definition (DTD),Frames can be used.